MarioS271/271pack/README.md

   and much more!

 ### NOTE: THE RESOURCE PACK NEEDS FANCY GRAPHICS FOR SOME THINGS TO WORK PROPERLY!!!
-#### UPDATE TO VERSION 6.0: Replaced High Contrast with Dark Theme, added variated textures for menu background depending on current theme
+#### UPDATE TO VERSION 6.0: Replaced High Contrast Theme with Dark Theme, added variated textures for menu background depending on current theme

 Background images from:
   - [WallpaperAccess](https://wallpaperaccess.com/minecraft)